punkave/standby/README.md

     standby stop 3000

+To substitute your own static content in place of our standby page:

+    standby start 3000 --content=/path/to/my/assets/folder

+*The page displayed to the user will be `index.html` in the content folder.*

 Note that you need to stop `standby` before launching your app again.

-Standby uses files in `/tmp/standby` to keep track of what's running.
+Standby uses files in `/tmp/standby` to keep track of what's already running.
+We use `/tmp` rather than `/var/run` because we hardly ever launch node apps as root.

 ### Requirements

-You need node, of course.
+You need node and npm, of course.
 That's about it.
-Standby was written with Express 3.0 in mind, but doesn't do much, so it may not matter.

 ## About P'unk Avenue and Apostrophe